Bowser04/Assembly-to-Minecraft-Command-Block-Compiler/README.md

 ## Emulator

-An in-repo emulator (`emulator.py`) lets you run and debug assembly code quickly without generating command blocks.
+An in-repo emulator in experimental (`emulator.py`) lets you run and debug assembly code quickly without generating command blocks.